Kansas newspaper says co-owner, 98, died after police raid

 "Director Mattivi believes very strongly that freedom of the press is a vanguard of American democracy...
 But another principle of our free society is equal application of the law," the bureau said, adding, "No one is above the law, whether a public official or a representative of the media."

-Police have now fallen under scrutiny because of the search.
-The police raid appears to have violated federal law and the First Amendment, according to Seth Stern, advocacy director of Freedom of the Press Foundation.
+Police have fallen under scrutiny due to the search, with free speech advocates expressing concern about its implications.

+The raid appears to have violated federal law and the First Amendment, according to Seth Stern, advocacy director of Freedom of the Press Foundation.

 "This looks like the latest example of American law enforcement officers treating the press in a manner previously associated with authoritarian regimes," Stern said Friday.
 "The anti-press rhetoric that's become so pervasive in this country has become more than just talk and is creating a dangerous environment for journalists trying to do their jobs."